Daniel-RRTM/Patnic-Docs/API/Docs/Index.md

-# Welcome to P@nicRoom’s Documentation
+# Your Docs for everything about the Game!

 ## Usage
 This page contains a technical explanation for the inner workings of the Game.